 Tengu.
 Tengu, or flying goblins.
 Kurama tengu with raven wings and beaks, and red tengu with glowing, long noses and leaf fans.
 Drunken tengu, dancing tengu, partying tengu.

 Now Mr. Right was sober and wide awake, and eager for glad company.
 Without any disbelief, he greeted them, told them in a friendly tone about having sought shelter from the storm in their cavern, and was subsequently heartily welcome.
+Weary as he was with the long journey and the pursuit of shelter from the storm, he felt terribly thirsty; the sake offered by the tengu, of amazingly good flavour, slipped down his throat like a priceless elixir.
 They quaffed the same sake and danced to the same tunes, and the old chap with the wen like a tennis ball on the right half of his face was the life and soul of the party, singing folk songs and downing more sake than he had ever drunk before.

 When the sky cleared at morning twilight, the King of the Tengu, a soused old kurama tengu with ruffled raven feathers and a pillbox hat for a crown, clapped his wings and thanked Mr. Right for the best night ever.
 The old chap swore that he would come the next day, and the day after that, and so ad infinitum.